Chapter 18.22

 This section states special rules for signs in historic districts and on historic sites.

-Signs that reflect the unique historical characteristics of the development and heritage of San Carlos, but do not conform to the provisions of this chapter, may be allowed to remain on display upon the granting of an historical sign permit by the Planning Commission.
-Granting of the permit will be subject to the Planning Commission’s findings that:
+Signs that reflect the unique historical characteristics of the development and heritage of San Carlos, but do not conform to the provisions of this chapter, may be allowed to remain on display upon the granting of an historical sign permit by the Planning and Transportation Commission.
+Granting of the permit will be subject to the Planning and Transportation Commission’s findings that:

 A. Time.
 The sign existed at the effective date of the ordinance codified in this chapter and was originally erected at least thirty years prior to the date of the application.